 Many local restaurants are installing these igloos this year, so you have several different options!
 Read more about heated patios and igloos in Cleveland in this post.

-READ MORE: Heated Patios and Igloos in Cleveland to Enjoy this Winter
+READ MORE: 15+ Cozy Spots for Igloo Dining in Cleveland this Winter

 9. Celebrate Paczki Day

-Most Clevelanders are in-the-know on this one, but in case you’re not, a paczki looks like a big jelly donut doused in powdered sugar.
-And while paczki are indeed filled with fruit fillings, don’t call them donuts; they’re made with a special sweet yeast dough and are a unique pastry in their own right.
+Most Clevelanders are in-the-know on this one, but in case you’re not, paczki look like big jelly donuts doused in powdered sugar.
+And while paczki are indeed filled with fruit fillings, don’t call them donuts!
+They’re made with a special sweet yeast dough and are a unique pastry in their own right.

 These sinfully delicious treats come from Poland, and Paczki Day in Cleveland is on Fat Tuesday (the day before Ash Wednesday) every year.
 The tradition of eating these pastries ties into the pre-Lenten indulgences of Mardi Gras, and you won’t find paczki for sale any other time of year.